History and Heritage

 The college remained a small and intimate learning environment for the years following and received accreditation in 1959.
 Over the next 20 years, the college would add facilities and increase the academic rigor of its programs.
 During the 1980s, George Fox adopted an innovative mindset and rapidly expanded its program offerings, which triggered a growth spurt that continued for the next 20 years.

 Today, George Fox is Oregon's nationally recognized Christian university, providing students with personal attention, global opportunities to learn and serve, and a support community that encourages academic rigor and spiritual growth.
 The university offers more than 40 majors, adult degree programs, six seminary degrees, and 12 master's and doctoral degrees.
-In addition to a residential campus in Newberg, Ore., classes are now taught in Portland, Salem and Redmond, Ore.
+In addition to a residential campus in Newberg, Oregon, classes are now taught in Portland, Salem and Redmond, Oregon.